jeanmarie-eu/structify/README.md

 The package focuses on providing simple and efficient ways to manipulate large space-time datasets.

-i- it reduces the problem of memory limit by using data container.
+1. it reduces the problem of memory limit by using data container.

-ii- Spatial and temporal information and values are inter-connected for an easier exploitation.
+2. Spatial and temporal information and values are inter-connected for an easier exploitation.

-iii- The data container can be exploited by any language using the hdf5 protocol.
+3. The data container can be exploited by any language using the hdf5 protocol.

 ## Installation